Basic Asset Protection in Florida

 - Utilize Statutory Law Protections.
 Examples: ownership of real estate as tenants by the entireties, homestead exemptions, retirement plans, and life insurance or annuities.
 Real property owned by a husband and wife as tenants by the entirety is exempt from the separate creditors of each spouse.
 Additionally, other statutory protections provide that specific assets may be protected from creditors in certain circumstances.
 For example, in Florida, life insurance passing to a surviving spouse or child passes free of the claims of a decedent’s creditors.
 You should consult an attorney to find out which of your assets may be statutorily protected.

 - Domestic Asset Protection Trusts.
-Florida is only a handful of states with a specific statute allowing an individual to create a self-settled asset protection trust.
-This means that a person can create the trust, have control over certain aspects of the trust, and also be a beneficiary of a trust.
+Although Florida does not have specific statute that allows the creation of self-settled asset protection trusts (SAPT) there are estate planning trusts (not living trusts) that can protect your assets from future creditors.
 The rules governing these types of trusts are very specific.
-These types of trusts are complex.
+These estate planning trusts are complicated, and there are usually simpler effective asset protection tools.
 If you are interested in learning more, contact the CYA Law Firm today.

 - Domestic Entity Planning.
 An LLC, unlike a corporation, allows the members of the entity to separate their personal liability from their liability as members of the company.
 The most enticing feature of an LLC is the fact that a creditor of the LLC cannot attach the personal assets of the LLC’s members.